airmeter-io/website/4-cloud.markdown

       name: Build a cloud
 ---

-Whilst *AirMeter.io* provides data logging and charting on device this should generally be complimented with publishing data to "the cloud" on a periodic basis.
-Readings from the sensors are published to remote servers in "the cloud" using the industry standard protocol MQTT.
+*AirMeter.io* provides data logging and charting on device this should generally be accompanied with publishing to "the cloud" on a periodic basis.
+Readings from the sensors are published to remote servers using the industry standard protocol MQTT.

-There are several services which either for free or minimal monthly cost provide MQTT hosting with dashboards.
-If all the devices being monitored have reliable internet connectivity & privacy isn't a huge concern this can be the easiest option.
+There are several services which are either free or will at a minimal monthly cost provide MQTT hosting with dashboards.
+If the devices being monitored have strong internet connectivity this can be the easiest option.
+This option can have privacy issues be sure to consult your chosen service's policies carefully.

-It is also however relatively simple to build your own "personal cloud" either using AWS, Azure etc or by just hosting a server on the network to which the *AirMeter.io* monitor devices are connected.
-For small scale such as a home a Raspberry Pi4 or similar is more than sufficient.
+It is also however relatively simple to build your own "personal cloud" either using AWS, Azure etc or by hosting a server the local the network.
+For small scale such as a home a Raspberry Pi4 or similar is more than sufficient for this task.

-Later this page will be expanded to include detailed instructions.
-But for now here is a set of components which can be used to build a private "cloud" with MQTT and basic dashboard functionality.
+Later detailed instructions will be included.
+For now here is a basic set of open source components which can form a private "cloud" with MQTT and basic dashboards.
-- [Eclipse Mosquitto](https://mosquitto.org/) - Eclipse Mosquitto an open source MQTT server to which *AirMeter.io* can publish readings.
+- [Eclipse Mosquitto](https://mosquitto.org/) - Eclipse Mosquitto is an open source MQTT server which *AirMeter.io* can publish readings to.
-- [InfluxDB](https://github.com/influxdata/influxdb) - InfluxDB is an open source time series database in which to store readings published using MQTT.
+- [InfluxDB](https://github.com/influxdata/influxdb) - InfluxDB is an open source time series database to store readings published over MQTT.
-- [Telegraf](https://github.com/influxdata/telegraf) - Telegraf is used to connect InfluxDB to the Eclipse Mosquitto server.
+- [Telegraf](https://github.com/influxdata/telegraf) - Telegraf is to connect InfluxDB to the Eclipse Mosquitto server.
-- [Grafana](https://github.com/grafana/grafana) - Grafana is a dashboarding solution that enables the data stored in the InfluxDB to be displayed in a visual & drill down form.
+- [Grafana](https://github.com/grafana/grafana) - Grafana as a dashboarding solution to visualise the data stored in the InfluxDB in drill down charts.